 If renting the space, a granny flat is ideal.
 Because it’s a free-standing structure, it will have its own entry access, kitchen, bathroom, and common spaces.
 However, you will have to determine and consider how much access to the main property the tenants will have.
 Do you want to be having a summer BBQ in the yard while the tenants are hanging by the pool?
 Probably not.

 Unlike building your rental out, building up (attic conversion) is a desirable option but may come with less privacy.
 You could easily build out a self-sustaining unit (bathroom, kitchen, and living space) in an attic conversion, so you will retain some privacy from the main house.
-However, attic spaces generally don’t have their own point of entrance – meaning your tenants will likely have to enter through the entrance of the main home.
+In most cases, attic spaces won’t have their own point of entrance – meaning your tenants will likely have to enter through the entrance of the main home.
 If the whole property is comprised on rentals, you may be able to work out a hallway or shared entrance situation, but if you and your family are living in the main house, you will want to consider this.

 Is It Worth The Investment?